vitska/jquery-tokeninput/index.md

 You may have seen a similar type of text entry when filling in the recipients field sending messages on facebook.

+*If you are also looking for a great [JavaScript error monitoring](https://bugsnag.com/platforms/javascript) solution, I'd also recommend checking out my company, [Bugsnag](https://bugsnag.com).*

 Features
 --------